Edge-Aware and Content-Adaptive Infrared Gas Leak Detection for Industrial Safety Monitoring: Introduction

-Another approach~\citep{han2023novel,shen2025imaggarment} is negative pressure wave (NPW) detection, which locates leaks by analyzing the propagation characteristics of passive pressure waves induced by leakage or the reflections of active pressure waves.
+Acoustic-based methods have been widely studied for natural gas pipeline monitoring because leakage-induced acoustic emissions can provide rapid and non-intrusive warning signals~\citep{quy2022pipeline}.
+These methods typically use distributed sensors to acquire acoustic signals and apply signal-processing or machine-learning algorithms to identify leakage events.
+However, in industrial environments, machinery vibration, pump operation, valve actions, airflow fluctuations, and background noise can mask or distort leakage-related acoustic signatures.
+Reliable performance also depends on sensor placement and often requires multiple sensors along pipelines or facilities, which limits its applicability for wide-area monitoring in large and complex plants.
+Another approach~\citep{han2023novel} is negative pressure wave (NPW) detection, which locates leaks by analyzing the propagation characteristics of passive pressure waves induced by leakage or the reflections of active pressure waves.
 Compared with other methods, NPW-based detection offers advantages such as high sensitivity, short detection time, low cost, and high localization accuracy.
 Nevertheless, its effectiveness strongly depends on the leak location, pipeline structure, and material.
 In complex networks, waveforms may attenuate or distort, while environmental disturbances such as pump operation, valve actions, and flow fluctuations can easily cause false alarms or missed detections.
 Moreover, the method is less effective for small leaks, exhibits response delays in long-distance or large-scale networks, and entails high costs for sensor deployment and maintenance, thereby limiting its large-scale industrial applicability.